Ernestnzx/connect4bot/README.md

 | 0  7 14 21 28 35 42 | 49 56 63  bottom row
 +---------------------+
 ```
-To represent a board_state, only two unsigned 64 bit integer is needed as bitwise operations allow us to toggle between our opponent and our state.
+To represent a board_state, only two unsigned 64 bit integer is needed because by using bitwise operations, we can toggle between opponent and our current positon.

 ### Move function
 So given this board state and it is `O`'s turn to play and the tile is placed on column `4`